EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.GetAccount">FGC.GetAccount</a>
-Gets the information on the signin user.
+Get the signed in users status.
 The result is returned by the callback with the arguments of User and Error.

     public static void GetAccount(Action<User, Error> callback)